vominhtri231/Notes/Java/Spring/Security/HttpSecurity_config.md

 This will add `OAuth2LoginConfigurer`, which will add:

 * `OAuth2AuthorizationRequestRedirectFilter` for handling request from `"/oauth2/authorization/{registrationId}"`(default) by creating request to the authenticate service.
 The request is created using `OAuth2AuthorizationRequestResolver`.
-* `OAuth2LoginAuthenticationFilter` for handle redirect request after sucessfuly login by authenticate service, in `"/login/oauth2/code/{...}"` (default).
+* `OAuth2LoginAuthenticationFilter` for handle redirect request after successfully login by authenticate service, in `"/login/oauth2/code/{...}"` (default).

 ### `formLogin()`